-The Organizational Behavior/Human Resource Management PhD Program at the University of Illinois at Chicago provides its students with the opportunity to explore a variety of topics within the disciplines of Organizational Behavior and Human Resource Management.
+The UIC PhD in Business Administration with an area of concentration in Organizational Behavior/Human Resource Management provides its students with the opportunity to explore a variety of topics within the disciplines of Organizational Behavior and Human Resource Management.
 Our doctoral program places primary emphasis on the development of OB and HR who are well versed in contemporary research and to communicate their work as educators and published experts in their fields.
 Students in the doctoral program are required to commit full-time attention to our program; part-time enrollment is not allowed.
 The student’s assistantship and degree program are expected to be a full-time commitment for 4-5 years.

 Minimum Semester Hours Required: 96 from the baccalaureate, 64 from the MBA

 Course Work: Two-course requirement in mathematics, statistics, or computing; a four-course breadth requirement (four MBA core courses, no two of which are from the same functional area and none of which is from the area of inquiry); and a six-course depth requirement (advanced courses, at least two of which are sufficiently rigorous to provide the basis for the qualifying exam).
 Following the qualifying exam, additional course requirements are determined by the student’s adviser.

 Qualifying Examination: A written exam, based upon courses used for the student’s depth requirement, is required and will be administered by faculty in the student’s area of inquiry.